iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 Additionally, the pandemic era influenced the feature upgrades.
 Apple worked on increasing security and privacy, preventing ad tracking, and improving Siri, Camera, FaceTime, Messages, etc.

-As of writing, iOS 15 is supported on iPhone 6S series and later and the iPod touch 7 Gen.
+As of writing, iOS 15 is supported on the iPhone 6S series and later and the iPod touch 7 Gen.

 Key features of iOS 15: